solanki2899/MyApp/README.md

 ### Custom Dialog Box

 There are events cards containing logo and name.
-I have to display information about the events when image is clicked i used custome dialog box for it i have almost implementd all the things for it but on clicking second event image it was showing error as 'view is already in parent View' after googling i found that i have to check for parent view. if it is already created then remove it and create new alert Dialog box.
+I have to display information about the events when image is clicked I used custom dialog box for it
+I have almost implementd all the things for it but on clicking second event image it was showing error as 'view is already in parent View' after googling i found that i have to check for parent view. if it is already created then remove it and create new alert Dialog box.

 ### Animation